openbmc/google-ipmi-sys/README.md

 **Per the above, if the version number doesn't fit in a byte it'll be cast to size.**

-#### GetNcsiEthDevice - SubCommand 0x02
+#### GetEthDevice - SubCommand 0x02

 The BMC itself must have hard-coded into the image, which ethernet device is connected to the host NIC.
 This is true also in the mapping of ethernet device to channel number.
+Alternatively, you can pass a specific interface name for channel lookup.
 The channel number is used to configure the ethernet device over IPMI, instead of the interface name.
 This is because we leverage the current IPMI command set to read and write the networking configuration.
 Sys can be programmed already to have this information in the board protobuf,